View Bot Defense Dashboards and Reports

 This report displays the following information by month or by quarter:

-- Traffic: All the traffic on the customer’s web applications that are monitored by Bot Defense.
+- Traffic: All the traffic on your endpoints that are monitored by Bot Defense.

 The report displays data for the past year, starting from a year previous to the current month until the previous month.
 For example, if the current month is December 2022, data is presented from December 2021-November 2022.
 Hover over the chart to see information for a given month or quarter.